Porcelain: Russian porcelain

-In 1744, the Elizabeth of Russia signed an agreement to establish the first porcelain manufactory; previously it had to be imported.
+In 1744, Elizabeth of Russia signed an agreement to establish the first porcelain manufactory; previously it had to be imported.
 The technology of making "white gold" was carefully hidden by its creators.
 Peter the Great had tried to reveal the "big porcelain secret", and sent an agent to the Meissen factory, and finally hired a porcelain master from abroad.
 This relied on the research of the Russian scientist Dmitry Ivanovich Vinogradov.
 His development of porcelain manufacturing technology was not based on secrets learned through third parties, but was the result of painstaking work and careful analysis.
 Thanks to this, by 1760, Imperial Porcelain Factory, Saint Petersburg became a major European factories producing tableware, and later porcelain figurines.
 Eventually other factories opened: Gardner porcelain, Dulyovo (1832), Kuznetsovsky porcelain, Popovsky porcelain, and Gzhel.

 During the twentieth century, under Soviet governments, ceramics continued to be a popular artform, supported by the state, with an increasingly propagandist role.
 One artist, who worked at the Baranovsky Porcelain Factory and at the Experimental Ceramic and Artistic Plant in Kyiv, was Oksana Zhnikrup, whose porcelain figures of the ballet and the circus were widely known.